 Invaders violate ceasefire in Donbas twice, no casualties reported

-Over the past day, September 13, two violations of the ceasefire have been recorded in the area of responsibility of the tactical force "Skhid" in Donbas.
+Over the past day, September 16, two violations of the ceasefire by the armed formations of the Russian Federation have been recorded in the area of responsibility of Ukrainian brigades.

 Censor.NET reports referring to the JFO press centre Facebook page.

-In particular, the enemy fired unaimed shots from under-barrel grenade launchers at Ukrainian positions near Pisky (11km north-west of Donetsk) and Avdiivka (17km north of Donetsk), the press center of the Joint Forces Operation (JFO) Headquarters reported on Facebook.
+In particular, the enemy used an under-barrel grenade launcher to fire at Ukrainian positions near Katerynivka (64km west of Luhansk) and small arms – in the area of Vodiane (94km south of Donetsk), the press center of the Joint Forces Operation (JFO) Headquarters reported on Facebook.

 Please wait...